onedevapp/UnityNativeImagePicker/.github/README.md

 # UnityNativeImagePicker
-Unity plugin helps you pick an image fromCamera or Gallery/Photos from your device
+Unity plugin helps you pick an image from Camera or Gallery/Photos from your device
 <br><br>

 ### INSTALLATION